DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ```

 Now when we let go of the crouch button our object will un-crouch.\
 Through the methods mentioned earlier you can see when you un-crouch.
-You will notice if you try to un-crouch while in a place to short to un-crouch the command will be queued up and executed when your object has enough height to stand at full hieght.\
+You will notice if you try to un-crouch while in a place to short to un-crouch the command will be queued up and executed when your object has enough height to stand at full height.\
 If you would rather the crouch be a toggle you can use the `isCrouching` boolean to see if pressing the crouch button should make you crouch or un-crouch.

 ### Extending Uses Of The Controller

-As mentioned [earlier](#movement) the [PlayerController](./Library/PlayerController.cs) has an API listing all of the functions and variables you can access.\
+As mentioned [earlier](#movement) the [PlayerController](./Library/PlayerController.cs) has an API listing all the functions and variables you can access.\
 They are all listed with a description of how to use them and what they do.
 We went through most but not all in this lesson.
-It would be very useful to look through all of the functionality in here as it can be useful when trying to create new features for your game.
+It would be very useful to look through all the functionality in here as it can be useful when trying to create new features for your game.

 *Note*\
 The public variables, such as `maxMoveSpeed` are not listed in the API but can still be accessed for information.\